abcdefak87/unnet-web-automation/server/docs/CUSTOMER_NOTIFICATIONS.md

 This service handles all customer notifications with the following methods:

-- `notifyTicketCreated(job)` - When a new disturbance ticket is created
+- `notifyTicketCreated(job)` - When a new disturbance or PSB ticket is created
 - `notifyJobAssigned(job, technician)` - When a technician takes the job
 - `notifyJobInProgress(job, technician)` - When technician starts working
 - `notifyJobCompleted(job, technician, notes)` - When job is completed